Gili Trawangan Restaurants & Cafes

-Below is a list of some of our favourite restaurants, cafés and cheap eats on Gili Trawangan.
+Below is a list of some of our favourite restaurants, cafes and cheap eats on Gili Trawangan.
 This list is by no means exhaustive – just a few recommendations to get you started.
 We have no association with any of these establishments.

-If you're up for some fine dining, Kokomo, located on the beach toward the south of the island is currently the island's premier fine dining establishment.
+If you're up for some fine dining, Kokomo, located on the beach toward the south of the island is currently one of the island's premier fine dining establishments.
 Prices are a little more than most on the island, but still much less than you may expect to pay at home.
 They also offer a sophisticated bar with tapas menu and one of the best wine lists on the island.
 Dinner upstairs on the deck in the evening overlooking the ocean is highly recommended and it would be best to book.

-The Beach House and Scallywags in the 'Sentral' area of Gili Trawangan (about 5 minutes walk from Amalika Villa) have great seafood BBQs each evening, serving up an array of fresh fish, shellfish and prime meats with a great healthy salad bar.
-A little further north we experienced some super fresh barbequed fish at Horizontal – a newly renovated uber groovy lounge, shisha bar and restaurant about a ten-minute bike ride away.
-All the above places are located on the beach.
+Scallywags in the 'Sentral' area of Gili Trawangan (about 5 minutes walk from Amalika Villa) have a great seafood BBQ each evening, serving up an array of fresh fish, shellfish and prime meats with a healthy salad bar in a casual setting.

 Cheap eats at the art market

 The Art Market located at the pier (locally known as Pesar Seni) comes alive from about 6pm until late each night, with local vendors serving up local style seafood and satay at cheap prices.

 Most people start with a plate of nasi (rice) and then pick and choose from a wide variety of delicious local vegetable and meat side dishes.
 This is a great option for vegetarians as well, as there is a wide selection of tasty and interesting meat-free dishes.
 You can also choose from a range of satay skewers or freshly caught seafood and it will then be barbequed over hot coals.